anastassiavybornova/bike-node-planner/docs/step02_prepare_data.md

 If no data is provided in the `/polygon/` subfolder, the BikeNodePlanner will conduct no polygon layer analysis.

-## Optional: Provide points of interest data for evaluation (point geometries)
+## Optional: Points of interest data for evaluation (point geometries)

 This step is fully customizable.
 You can decide yourself which point of interest data to use here.
 The BikeNodePlanner will evaluate the network for each provided point layer _separately_, analyzing which points are _within_ and which points are _outside_ reach of the network.